 The scholarship is awarded by the decision of the rector or dean, depending on the type of scholarship.
 The decision to award scholarships shall state the amount of the scholarship and the reasons why it is awarded.
 The decision to award a scholarship and the decision to provide or not a loan under this Scholarship Regulations is final, and no application for a review against it can be submitted.
 This does not apply for decisions on awarding a social scholarship under Article 2 of the Scholarship Regulations.
 All decisions must be made in writing on paper, and must be sent to Students by registered mail.

 (1) The faculty provides Doctoral Candidates of full-time (FT) studies with scholarships.
 Any FT Doctoral Candidate with residence in a member state (member state of the European Union or states, which are the contractual parties of the Agreement on the European Economic Area and the Swiss Confederation) is entitled (if he/she didn’t already pass a third degree university education) during the standard length of the study program, to which he/she has been admitted, without any third degree university education, to a scholarship:

-a) till passing his/her dissertation examination, at least in the amount of salary class 9 and salary grade 1 under a particular regulation (Law No 553/2003 of Legal Code) and
+a) till passing his/her dissertation examination, at least in the amount of salary class 9 and salary grade 1 under a particular regulation and

-b) after passing his/her dissertation examination, at least in the amount of salary class 10 and salary grade 1 under a particular regulation (Law No 553/2003 of Legal Code).
+b) after passing his/her dissertation examination, at least in the amount of salary class 10 and salary grade 1 under a particular regulation.

 (2) The scholarship of FT Doctoral Candidates shall be provided in accordance with paragraph 1 till the end of the month of study termination (Art.
 22 or Art.
 23 of the Study Regulations).